 Taxes are due in the Tax Collector’s office in Town Hall by the close of business (4:30 p.m.) on the due date.
 Payments mailed must also be received by the due date.
-Postmarked dates will be honored if postmarked on or before the due date.
+We do not honor postmark as on time payments.

 Payments may be made in cash, check or money order payable to the Town of Woodstock.
-We do not take credit cards.
+Credit cards can be used on our website townofwoodstock.org by clicking on online payment option.
 We are always available to assist you in person.
 The Tax Collector’s office is located on second floor, first door on the right in Town Hall.